 During World War II, some of the finest alpinists in America’s embryonic ski industry journeyed to Camp Hale in central Colorado to teach mountain skills to soldiers.
 Those soldiers—proud members of the U.S. Army’s 10th Mountain Division—were then shipped off to Italy to battle in the aforementioned Alps.
 They endured both the brutality of war and the savagery of volcanic uplifts.
 One thing they cherished, however, was exposure to Europe’s huts—shelters allowing sojourners to travel light and sleep indoors.

 The 10th Mountain Division Hut Association honors the soldiers with intimate shelters in stunning settings located far off the grid.
 Hut logistics still vibe more 1940s infantryman than 2010s millennial.
 Most guests sleep in bunks.
 Heat emanates from crackling wood stoves.
 There’s no running water—just giant kettles of snow melted over propane burners.
+It's a simpler kind of luxury winter holiday.

 Granted, you might get cell service at a hut, but why even try?
 Just go with the timeless flow, and play backgammon or read a book.